Table of Contents

 Guitar Strings Feel Rough

 This can begin on the metal underneath the windings.
-The oxidization begins to push the windings away from the metal string, making them feel rough.
+The oxidization begins to push the windings away from the metal string.
+This can make them feel rough.
 Black or brown spots should be pretty evident if this begins to happen.

-But once they start to feel rough, you should change them right away, as the windings could start to fall apart and become sharp.
+But once they start to feel rough, you should change them right away.
+The windings could start to fall apart and become sharp.

 How to Prevent Guitar String Oxidation